sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### HSL Channel Constructor

-Create a new SassColor in the `hsl` color space. `space` is optional to not break the legacy constuctor, but allowed for constructor consistency.
+Create a new SassColor in the `hsl` color space. `space` is optional to not break the legacy constructor, but allowed for constructor consistency.

 ```ts
 constructor(